HariSekhon/Nagios-Plugins/README.md

 These are especially useful for ad-hoc scripting or quick command line tests.

+#### Configuration for Strict Domain / FQDN validation ####

+Strict validations include host/domain/FQDNs using TLDs which are populated from the official IANA list.
+This is done via the [Lib](https://github.com/harisekhon/lib) and [PyLib](https://github.com/harisekhon/pylib) submodules for Perl and Python plugins respectively - see those repos for details on configuring to permit custom TLDs like ```.local``` or ```.intranet``` (both already supported by default as they're quite common customizations).

 ### Quality ###

 Most of the plugins I've read from [Nagios Exchange](https://exchange.nagios.org/) and Monitoring Exchange (now [Icinga Exchange](https://exchange.icinga.org/)) in the last decade have not been of the quality required to run in production environments I've worked in (ever seen plugins written in Bash with little validation, or mere 200-300 line plugins without robust input/output validation and error handling, resulting in "UNKNOWN: (null)" when something goes wrong - right when you need them - then you know what I mean).
 That prompted me to write my own plugins whenever I had an idea or requirement.